 In accounting for the convertible debentures and the warrants described above and all outstanding warrants, the Company considered the guidance contained in EITF 00-19, "Accounting for Derivative Financial Instruments Indexed To, and Potentially Settled In, a Company's Own Common Stock," and SFAS 133 "Accounting for Derivative Instruments and Hedging Activities."
 In accordance with the guidance provided in EITF 00-19, the Company determined that the conversion feature of the Debentures represents an embedded derivative since the debenture is convertible into a variable number of shares upon conversion formula and the conversion clause allowing cash or shares of common stock in payment to the debenture holders.
 Accordingly, the convertible debentures are not considered to be "conventional" convertible debt under EITF 00-19 and thus the embedded conversion feature must be bifurcated from the debt host and accounted for as a derivative liability.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations and Plan of Operations" for additional information as to the accounting treatment.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information as to the accounting treatment.

 To date we have been in the development stage.
-During the year ended December 31, 2003, the ten months ended October 31, 2004, the year ended October 31, 2005 and the three months ended January 31, 2006, we had no customers and focused our efforts on research and development related to our product candidates, capital raising and formation, and activities relating to the Share Exchange.
-During these periods, our net loss was \$909,745, \$538,076, \$1,805,789 and \$458,139 respectively.
-We had working capital as of October 31, 2005 and January 31, 2006 of \$1,365,742 and \$1,069,485, respectively, and working capital deficits as of December 31, 2003 and October 31, 2004 of \$997,184, and \$1,396,062, respectively, and an accumulated deficit of \$3,464,430 and \$3,922,569 as of October 31, 2005 and January 31, 2006, respectively.
+During the year ended December 31, 2003, the ten months ended October 31, 2004 and the year ended October 31, 2005, we had no customers and focused our efforts on research and development related to our product candidates, capital raising and formation, and activities relating to the Share Exchange.
+During these periods, our net loss was \$909,745, \$538,076 and \$1,805,789, respectively.
+We had working capital as of October 31, 2005 of \$1,365,742 and working capital deficits as of December 31, 2003 and October 31, 2004 of \$997,184, and \$1,396,062 and an accumulated deficit of \$3,464,430 as of October 31, 2005.